top of page

 • Be aware that many of the shops and restaurants in Springdale, the town closest to Zion National Park, close down in the winter due to fewer people.
 There are still plenty of restaurants and shops that stay open but don’t expect a busy, bustling tourist town.

-• Visiting in January and February are going to be your bet bet for beating the crowds.
+• Visiting in December, January and beginning of February are going to be your bet bet for beating the crowds.

 Getting around Zion In The Winter